 A serene sea and warm sunshine greeted me at Pendower beach for this spring re-visit.
 The tide was half in, with lime green rocks still visible on the shoreline.
 A river runs down to join the sea here.
 This is an exquisite beach, highly recommended.

 With Lesley, by the shore at Pendower beach.

 Helen and Ben explain what the beach means to them.

 As the rising tide claimed back Pendower beach, the river down to the beach was in spate, addiing recent storm water.
 Bright sunshine lit the back of the beach, casting long shadows from its low winter trajectory.
-Portscatho, to the west and the Nare Head, in the east were clearly visible and it was still just possible to walk along to Carne beach.
+Portscatho, to the west and the Nare Head, to the east, were clearly visible and it was still just possible to walk along to Carne beach.
 This is a majestic, natural beach, spectacular and elemental.

 An important reference point for Ali.

 A bright winter morning on Pendower beach.